Listen to Audra Parker and Ed Lambert on his morning call in show on WXTK. Lively conversation and latest information.

 View ads in major newspapers sponsored by MACP (MA Competitive Partnership) & AIM (Associated Industries of MA)

-Click here to see the June 13 ad in DC papers: Politico, The Hill, Roll Call.
+June 13th in DC papers: Politico, The Hill, Roll Call.
 "Some Facts About The Cape Wind Project You May Not Know"

 Who are AIM and MACP?